kokkos/kokkos-core-wiki/ProgrammingGuide/Compiling.md

 The Trilinos project (see `trilinos.org`) is an effort to develop algorithms and enabling technologies within an object-oriented software framework for the solution of large-scale, complex multiphysics engineering and scientific problems.
 Trilinos is organized into packages.
 Even though Kokkos is a stand-alone software project, Trilinos uses Kokkos extensively.
 Thus, Trilinos' source code includes Kokkos' source code, and builds Kokkos as part of its build process.

 Trilinos' build system uses CMake.
 Thus, in order to build Kokkos as part of Trilinos, you must first install CMake (version `2.8.12` or newer; CMake `3.x` works).
 To enable Kokkos when building Trilinos, set the CMake option `Trilinos_ENABLE_Kokkos`.
 Trilinos' build system lets packages express dependencies on other packages or external libraries.
 If you enable any Trilinos package (e.g., Tpetra) that has a required dependency on Kokkos, Trilinos will enable Kokkos automatically.
 Configuration macros are automatically inferred from Trilinos settings.
-For example, if the CMake option `Trilinos_ENABLE_OpenMP` is `ON`, Trilinos will define the macro `KOKKOS_ENABLE_OPENMP`.
+For example, if the CMake option `Trilinos_ENABLE_OpenMP` is `ON`, Trilinos will define the macro `Kokkos_ENABLE_OPENMP`.
 Trilinos' build system will autogenerate the previously mentioned `KokkosCore_config.h` file that contains those macros.

 Trilinos' CMake build system utilizes Kokkos' build system to set compiler flags, compiler options, architectures, etc. CMake variables `CMAKE_CXX_COMPILER`, `CMAKE_C_COMPILER`, and `CMAKE_FORTRAN_COMPILER` are used to specify the compiler.
-To configure Trilinos for various archictures, with Kokkos enabled, the CMake variable `KOKKOS_ARCH` should be set to the appropriate architecture as specified in the Table 4.3.
+To configure Trilinos for various archictures, with Kokkos enabled, the CMake variable `Kokkos_ARCH` should be set to the appropriate architecture as specified in the Table 4.3.

 <h4>Table 4.3: Architecture Variables</h4>